aurelia/aurelia.github.io-old/_harp/get-started.md

 1. Add the route configuration to the _app.js_ router.
 2. Add a view-model.
-3. Add a view with the same name.
+3. Add a view with the same name (but with an .html extension).
 4. Celebrate.

 ## Bonus: Creating a Custom Element